Navient

-Navient Corporation is an American student loan servicer based in Wilmington, Delaware.
-Managing nearly $300 billion in student loans for more than 12 million debtors, the company was formed in 2014 by the split of Sallie Mae into two distinct entities: Sallie Mae Bank and Navient.
-Navient employs 6,000 people at offices across the U.S. As of 2018, Navient services 25% of student loans in the United States.
+Navient Corporation is an American financial services company and former student loan servicer based in Wilmington, Delaware.
+The company was formed in 2014 by the split of Sallie Mae into two distinct entities: Sallie Mae Bank and Navient.
+The company employs 4,500 people at offices across the US.
+In 2018, Navient serviced a quarter of all student loans in the United States.
+In 2024, the company was barred from servicing federal student loans.